helixprojectai-code/Helix-TTD-v1.0-Constitutional-Grammar/README.md

 ## ✨ **Attribution**

-Helix-TTD is part of the **Helix Federation governance substrate**.
+Helix-TTD is part of the **Helix Commonwealth governance substrate**.
 All implementations must preserve:

 * advisory-only behavior